biodivdev/dwc-analysis/README.md

 ## Usage

+Using leningen:

+    [dwc-analysis "0.0.12"]

 All functions expect and vector of hash-maps that represent the occurrences, such as:

   [
     {:occurrenceID "foo1" :decimalLatitude 10.10 :decimalLongitude 20.20}
     {:occurrenceID "foo2" :decimalLatitude 10.12 :decimalLongitude 20.24}
   ]

+And must of them return GeoJSON conforming objects on the "geo" propertie, ready to put on a map.

 ### AOO